KristofferStrube/Blazor.SVGEditor/README.md

 - Add support for touch devices
 - Support errors better to recover instead of crashing when parsing malformed SVGs.

+# Issues
+Feel free to open issues on the repository if you find any errors with the package or have wishes for features.

 # Diagram of relation between core types in the project.

 ```mermaid